jsconnolly/CaliforniaPrototype/README.md

 ##g.
 Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0;

 We created our and implemented our designs and user experience in accordance with standards outlined in Section 508 of the ADA and WCAG 2.0.
-This included, but was not limited to, ensuring that our application met the following criteria:

-<a href='[insert examples get input from Dan]'>(Samples)</a>

 ##h.
 Created or used a design style guide and/or a pattern library;